FOCS PARENT GROUP FREQUENTLY ASKED QUESTIONS

 Sometimes, have been and can be.
 We recognize that many of our families are working families and unable to attend groups during the weekday.
 Our Parent Group schedules are largely based on Parent Educators’ schedules and sign-ups.
 Affinity groups such as Working Moms Group, Single Moms Group, Black Moms Group, Transracial Adoptee Parents have met on the evenings or weekends.
 Please indicate in your Parent Group registration about your preferred availability, indicating availability to attend evenings or weekends.

 $20 registration annual fees are non-refundable.
 No refunds for parent groups are permitted after 3 sessions.
 If you can only make it to a few sessions for various reasons, it will be prorated at $25 per session.
-Please contact Program Director at firstname.lastname@example.org to inquire about this.
+Please contact our Director of Programs Christine at firstname.lastname@example.org to inquire about this.

 Can white people join parent groups and programming?